yegor256/blog/_drafts/agile.md

 our process, not on satisfying the customer.
 Satisfaction is the consequence, not the primary objective.

+{% quote If the customer is not satisfied, we find another customer %}

 **Principle #2**:
 "Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage."

 Most Agile teams understand "welcome" word here as a permission to forget about any requirements management at all.
 What is the easiest way to welcome